-

 4 wheel drive cars seem to have loads of traction off the line and certainly perform well but you can break a 4 wheel drive car if you ask too much of it so use the clutch to control the amount of power you are putting down.

 Manufacturers pressures are designed to give even pressure across the whole tread.
-Reducing pressure will allow the tyre to 'cup', reducing grip in the centre of the tyre.
-Start with recommended pressures and do a standing start, spinning the tyres.
+Reducing pressure will allow the tire to 'cup', reducing grip in the Centre of the tire.
+Start with recommended pressures and do a standing start, spinning the tires.

-Look at the tyre marks left.
-If they are an even shade over the whole width of tyre then leave well alone.
-If the marks are darker in the centre, try reducing pressure slightly.
-If the marks are lighter in the centre, increase pressure.
-It is a matter of trial and error to get an even depost of rubber on the road over the entire width of tread, not simply reducing pressures.
+Look at the tire marks left.
+If they are an even shade over the whole width of tire then leave well alone.
+If the marks are darker in the Centre, try reducing pressure slightly.
+If the marks are lighter in the Centre, increase pressure.
+It is a matter of trial and error to get an even deposit of rubber on the road over the entire width of tread, not simply reducing pressures.

 Stay focused on the space beyond the finish line.
 I've seen so many drivers just ease off prior to the finish line.